freesunshine0316/neural-graph-to-seq-mp/README.md

 In this setting, we follow [Konstas et al., (2017)](https://arxiv.org/abs/1704.08381) to take the large-scale automatic data as the training set, with the original gold data being the finetune set.
 To train in this way, you need add a new field "finetune_path" in the configuration file and point it to the gold data.
 Then, point "train_path" to the automatic data.

+For training on the gold data only, we use an initial learning rate of 1e-3 and L2 normalization of 1e-3.
+We then lower the learning rate to be 8e-4, 5e-4 and 2e-4 after a number of epoches.

+For training on both gold and automatic data, the initial learning rate and L2 normalization are 5e-4 and 1e-8.
+We also lower the learning rate during training.

+The idea of lowering learning rate was first introduced by Konstas et al., (2017).

 ## Decoding with a pretained model

 Simply execute the corresponding decoding script with one argument being the identifier of the model you want to use.